Domingo Caycedo

 Domingo de Caycedo y Sanz de Santamaría (August 4, 1783 – July 1, 1843) was a Colombian statesman who served as the vice president of Gran Colombia and the Republic of New Granada.
-He served as President of Colombia a total of eleven times, the most terms any president has served to date.
+He served as acting President of Colombia a total of eleven times, the most terms any president has served to date.
 He is also credited for creating the Republic of New Granada after the division of Venezuela and Ecuador.